dougcass/learn_command_line_exercises/Chapter_14/Readme.md

 > Can you remove everything in the slash temp slash foo directory?

-`rm -rf /temp`
+`rm -rf /temp/foo`

 > The Danger of `rm -rf /` explained:

-The command `rm -rf /` is dangerous to run because it would erase the entirety of your home directory.
-Recursive traverses all subfolders and would erase everything in the home directory.
+The command `rm -rf /` is dangerous to run because it would erase the entirety of your root directory.
+Recursive traverses all subfolders and would erase everything in the root directory(home directory, operating system etc...)